FabienTregan/TheOldManGlitch/readme.md

 move around while saying this, stop next to the East shore facing east and re-open the menu.

-> Here my character is named GGGGGGG (we'll see later why), he carries 5 items then an `X SPECIAL` and a `DOME FOSSIL` (we'll see why also).
+> Here my character is named GGGGGGG (we'll see later why), he carries five HM0x items then an `X SPECIAL` and a `DOME FOSSIL` (we'll see why also).

 Show while saying

 > Here I am safe because I am in a town, but outside of towns if I walk in Long Grass, in Caves or if I surf in Water I can be attacked by Wild Pokémons.
 I can fight them and try to capture them.
-Once I've captured them I can use them to fight other Wild Pokémons or again NPC's Pokémon to progress in the game.
+Once I've captured them I can use them to fight other Wild Pokémons or against NPC's Pokémons to go further in the game.
 The Pokémons can level up, and when they have leveled up enough they can learn new attacks.
-Once I've made enough progress in the game, I can use some of these attack to do other things than fighting.
-Here as an example I can use my GYARADOS' SURF attack to go in water.
+Once I've made enough progress in the game, I can use some of these attacks to do other things than fighting.
+Here as an example I can use my GYARADOS' SURF attack to go in Water.

 do it, move at least one tile east so you are no longer on the shore.